AlexHedley/blog/src/input/posts/Blog.md

 ---
 title: Blog
+# lead:
 tags:
   - programming
   - jekyll
 author: AlexHedley
 # description:
 published: 2020-03-02
+# image:
+# imageattribution:
 ---

 When I knew I wanted to blog again I had to decide where, and how, I've rolled my own, I've used Wordpress but now as I love using markdown, and GitHub has the ability to host webpages it made sense to use those.